Stop us if you’ve heard this one: If you don't vote in each election, you lose your ability to vote.

 MYTH No. 16: You must speak English in order to vote in elections.

-THE TRUTH: The county Supervisor of Elections offices provide ballots in several languages.
+THE TRUTH: You must be an American citizen, but that doesn't mean you need to speak English to vote.
+The county Supervisor of Elections offices provide ballots in several languages.
 Check with your county to see what languages they provide ballots for.

 MYTH No. 17: If you don’t vote in a race, your ballot won’t count.